carlotapg/chocobo-racing/README.md

 - Sets number of players

-- Sets number of circuits

 - Goes to gameScreen when start button is clicked

 ###### 4. gameScreen

-- countdown before running
+- displays players position in the race

-- race finishes when 1st player reaches the finish line
+- goes to Game Over screen when 1st player reaches the finish line

-- displays "next circuit" and updates page with new paths if there are more stages to be played.

-- goes to youWin/youLose if it's the last circuit

-###### 3. youLose
+###### 3. gameOverScreen

-- shows final scores, you lose message and play again button

-- goes back to SplashScreen when play again button is clicked

-###### 4. youWin

-- shows final scores, you win message and play again button
+- shows end of race message and play again button

-- goes back to SplashScreen when play again button is clicked
+- goes back to gameScreen when play again button is clicked

 ## \## Task